AndreiSukharev/debate/README.md

 [Deployment] Docker

-General aim is to learn Go for building REST API
+General aim is to learn Go for building REST API.

 App goals:
 - [x] Don't use any frameworks
 - [x] Handle CORS by own wrap function